-xliii.
-RMA using weather data on a section-by-section basis, where available, - xliii.
+xlvi.
 RMA using weather data on a section-by-section basis, where available, to assess moisture availability (rainfall and snowmelt) for crop production, in determination of prevented planting or crop losses.
-Risk management rules should not penalize producers for using locally recommended conservation measures; and - xliv.
+Risk management rules should not penalize producers for using locally recommended conservation measures; and xlvii.
 Cross-state coordination by RMA for required reporting of planting dates within the same watershed.